 The underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.

-The following is a full example of how to transition an operating lease from ASC 840 to the new standard, ASC 842.
+The following is a full example of how to transition an operating lease initially recorded under ASC 840 to ASC 842 accounting treatment.

-First, assume a tenant signs a lease document with the following predicates:
+First, assume a tenant signs a lease document with the following terms:

-A term commencing on April 1, 2016 (commencement date) and continuing for one-hundred-twenty (120) full calendar months.
-The tenant shall be granted access to the premises sixty (60) days prior to the commencement date to install equipment and furnishings (the “early access period”).
-Such access shall be subject to all the terms and conditions of this lease, except that the commencement date and the payment of rent shall not be triggered thereby.
+The lease begins on April 1, 2016 (commencement date) and continues for 120 full calendar months.
+The tenant is granted access to the premises 60 days prior to the commencement date to install equipment and furnishings (the “early access period”).
+Such access is subject to all the terms and conditions of this lease, except that the commencement date and the payment of rent shall not be triggered thereby.

 Tenant improvement allowance

-The tenant received a TIA, or tenant improvement allowance, of $1.2 million as an incentive to sign the lease from the landlord.
-The landlord paid the contractor directly for the construction of the improvements.
-The improvements were constructed prior to the early access period.
+The tenant received a tenant improvement allowance, or TIA, of $1.2 million from the landlord as an incentive to sign the lease.
+The landlord paid the contractor directly for the construction of the improvements, which were constructed prior to the early access period.

-The tenant also received a reimbursement of $30,000 in moving expenses from the landlord.
+The tenant also received a reimbursement of $30,000 for moving expenses from the landlord.

-Per the lease document, rent is due beginning three full calendar months after the tenant opens for business at that location.
-Base rent is $205,000/month; with annual increases on the anniversary of rent commencing of 3%.
+Per the lease document, the first rent payment is due three full calendar months after the tenant begins operating at the leased location.
+Base rent is $205,000/month paid in arrears; with annual 3% increases on the anniversary of rent commencement.

-Assume that the lease is classified as an operating lease and the fair value of the building is $300 million.
+Assume the lease is classified as an operating lease and the fair value of the building is $300 million.
 Assume the tenant opened for business at the location on June 1, 2016.
-Assume the tenant is a private company with a calendar year-end and will transition to ASC 842 on January 1, 2022.
-Assume that the rate implicit in the lease is unknown and the tenant’s incremental borrowing rate is 6% on September 1, 2016 and 9% on January 1, 2022.
+Assume the tenant is a private company with a calendar year-end and transitioned to ASC 842 on January 1, 2022.
+Assume the discount rate implicit in the lease is unknown and the tenant’s incremental borrowing rate is 6% on September 1, 2016, and 9% on January 1, 2022.

-The lease term stated in the contract is 120 months, however the document states that the tenant shall be granted access subject to all the terms and conditions in the lease document during the “early access” period.
-Assuming the early access period started on February 1, 2016 – 60 days before the April 1 commencement date – then under ASC 840 the lease is accounted for beginning on that date, and the lease term is actually 122 months; from February 1, 2016 through March 31, 2026.
+The lease term stated in the contract is 120 months.
+The document also grants the tenant an early access period, subject to all the terms and conditions in the lease.
+Assuming the early access period started on February 1, 2016 – 60 days before the April 1 commencement date – then under ASC 840 the lease is accounted for beginning on that date, and the lease term is 122 months: from February 1, 2016, through March 31, 2026.

 Note: To understand the difference between the commencement date, execution date, possession dates, etc, read this article on when a lease starts.

 The tenant will begin paying rent on September 1, 2016 (3 months from the date the tenant opened for business).
 The total lease payments are $26,863,751, as illustrated in the payment schedule below.